Below we outline major parts of a business plan that makes an impact with our funders.

 Business Plan Format

-Use the first five sections as your extended elevator pitch.
-You should explain in depth; the goals of your project and how you will satisfy the needs of your target market.
+Use the next five sections as your extended elevator pitch.
+It’s might be an idea to explain in depth; the goals of your project and how you will satisfy the needs of your target market.
 Your company description also explains the competitive advantages that you believe will make your business a success.

 2.1 Company Ownership – Name of Project Principle(s) and CV / Is it a joint venture?